Library Services

 These interdisciplinary subject guides, subject specific reading lists and toolkits have been curated by UCL departments or UCL Library.
 Re-use readings in your own reading lists, discover new works or authors, or direct students or colleagues to these pages when evaluating your modules.

-If you set up your own Liberated resource let us know and we will link to it here.
+Let us know about your own Liberated resource and we will link to it here.